usc-isi-i2/datamart-upload/docs/index.md

-When a property is marked as (will be marked to QNode) it means that Datamart will automatically transform the target string into an entity with a QNode in Wikidata.
+When a property is marked as (will be mapped to QNode) it means that Datamart will automatically transform the target string into an entity with a QNode in Wikidata.
 If no match is found, a new QNode will be created.

 ## Dataset Variable Metadata
 Dataset variables describe the contents of a table (typically a column).
 When describing properties, we have the following **required** and **recommended** properties: